delta-io/delta/protocol_rfcs/in-commit-timestamps.md

 When In-Commit Timestamps is enabled, then:
 1. Writers must write the `commitInfo` (see [Commit Provenance Information](#commit-provenance-information)) action in the commit.
-2. The `commitInfo` action must be the first action in the commits.
+2. The `commitInfo` action must be the first action in the commit.
 3. The `commitInfo` action must include a field named `inCommitTimestamp`, of type `timestamp` (see [Primitive Types](#primitive-types)), which represents the UTC time when the commit is considered to have succeeded.
 It is the larger of two values:
    - The UTC wall clock time at which the writer attempted the commit
    - One millisecond later than the previous commit's `inCommitTimestamp`